Archaeological and Bioarchaeological Field School

 Hosted by College of DuPage in conjunction with Masaryk University-Brno

-*** Bioarchaeology We have been able to obtain access to numerous archaeologically excavated sets of human remains from the site.
-Dr. Michael Dietz will conduct a course in the fundamentals of bioarchaeology, including the analysis of human skeletal remains.
+*** Bioarchaeology We have access to numerous archaeologically excavated sets of human remains from the site.
+Dr. Michael Dietz will conduct a course in the fundamentals of bioarchaeology, based on the analysis of human skeletal remains.

 Airfare or other means of transport to and from the site is not included in the cost.
 Students will meet at our excavation location near Breclav, Czech Republic (easily accessible by rail) by the start date and will complete their trip there at the end of the program.
-We are also exploring an option that will allow students to fly with one of the directors through Prague and visit parts of the city.
-This option will add a small amount to the trip to cover hotel costs in Prague.
 Students will likely find it much more affordable to travel on their own using student discount rates or other personal discounts.
 However, once the project director has established his airfare, this will be made public and students are welcome to book travel on the same routes and carriers as the project staff.
 Please contact Dr. Dietz for the specific details.

 All instruction is carried out in English by experienced archaeologists led by Dr. John Staeck, a veteran of more than 20 field seasons, and Dr. Michael Dietz, an experienced bioarchaeologist with field work both in the Czech Republic and Peru.
 There is a maximum of a 8:1 student to doctoral level faculty and we strive to maintain an overall ratio of no more than 6:1 student to faculty.
 We work side-by-side with our students and emphasize excavations as learning experiences rather than as a means to conduct research cheaply.
 Our goals center on training students in the fundamentals of archaeological excavation and field laboratory procedures as well as on learning about the past (and present) in general.